-Adverse Reactions associated with theophylline are generally mild when peak serum theophylline concentrations exceed 20 mcg/mL, however, theophylline produces a wide range of adverse reactions including persistent vomiting, headache, and insomnia.
+Adverse reactions associated with theophylline are generally mild when peak serum theophylline concentrations are <20 mcg/mL and mainly consist of transient caffeine-like adverse effects such as nausea, vomiting, headache, and insomnia.
 When serum theophylline concentrations exceed 20 mcg/mL, however, theophylline produces a wide range of adverse reactions including persistent vomiting, cardiac arrhythmias, and intractable seizures which can be lethal (see OVERDOSAGE).

-Other adverse reactions that have been reported at serum theophylline concentrations ≤20 mcg/mL include diarrhea, irritability, restlessness, fine skeletal muscle tremors, and transient diuresis.
-In patients with hypoxia secondary to COPD, multificcal atrial tachycardia and flutter have been reported at serum theophylline concentrations ≥15 mcg/mL.
-There have been a few isolated reports of seizures at serum theophylline concentrations ≥20 mcg/mL.
-In patients with an underlying neurological disease or in elderly patients.
-The occurrence of seizures in elderly patients with serum theophylline concentrations <20 mcg/mL may be secondary to decreased protein binding resulting in a larger proportion of the total serum theophylline concentrations in the pharmacologically active unbound form.
-The clinical characteristics of the seizures reported in patients with serum theophylline concentrations <20 mcg/mL may be generally been milder than seizures associated with excessive serum theophylline concentrations resulting from an overdose (i.e., they have generally been transient, often stopped without anticonvulsant therapy, and did not result in neurological residua).
+Other adverse reactions that have been reported at serum theophylline concentrations <20 mcg/mL include diarrhea, irritability, restlessness, fine skeletal muscle tremors, and transient diuresis.
+In patients with hypoxia secondary to COPD, multifocal atrial tachycardia and flutter have been reported at serum theophylline concentrations ≥15 mcg/mL.
+There have been a few isolated reports of seizures at serum theophylline concentrations <20 mcg/mL in patients with an underlying neurological disease or in elderly patients.
+The occurrence of seizures in elderly patients with serum theophylline concentrations <20 mcg/mL may be secondary to decreased protein binding resulting in a larger proportion of the total serum theophylline concentration in the pharmacologically active unbound form.
+The clinical characteristics of the seizures reported in patients with serum theophylline concentrations resulting from an overdose (i.e., they have generally been transient, often stopped without anticonvulsant therapy, and did not result in neurological residua).

-Reactions which may occur because of the solution or the technique of administration include febril response, infection at the site of injection, venous thrombosis or phlebitis extending from the site of injection, extravasation and hypervolemia.
-If an adverse reaction does occur, discontinue the infusion, evaluate the patient, institute appropriate therapeutic countermeasures, and save the remainder of the fluid for examination if deemed necessary and a set the set of the fluid for examination if deemed necessary and save the remainder of the fluid for examination if deemed necessary and save the remainder of the fluid for examination if deemed necessary and a set of the fluid for examination if deemed necessary and any set of the fluid for examination of the fluid for examination in the set of the fluid for the fluid for examination in the set of the fluid for the fluid for the fluid for the fluid fluid fluid for the fluid fluid
+Reactions which may occur because of the solution or the technique of administration include febrili response, infection at the site of injection, venous thrombosis or phlebitis extending from the site of injection, extravasation and hypervolemia.

+If an adverse reaction does occur, discontinue the infusion, evaluate the patient, institute appropriate therapeutic countermeasures, and save the remainder of the fluid for examination if deemed necessary.

-Overdosage
+Overdosage General:

-Dverdosage General: The chronicity and pattern of theophylline overdosage significantly influences clinical manifestations of toxicity, management and outcome.
+The chronicity and pattern of theophylline overdosage significantly influences clinical manifestations of toxicity, management and outcome.
 There are two common presentations: (1) acute overdose, i.e., infusion of an excessive loading dose or excessive maintenance infusion rate for less than 24 hours, and (2) chronic overdosage, i.e., excessive maintenance infusion rate for greater than 24 hours.
 The most common causes of chronic theophylline overdosage include clinician prescribing of an excessive dose or a normal dose in the presence of factors known to decrease the rate of theophylline clearance, and increasing the dose in response to an exacerbation of symptoms without first measuring the serum theophylline concentration to determine whether a dose increase is safe.

 Several studies have described the clinical manifestations of theophylline overdose following oral administration and attempted to determine the factors that predict life-threatening toxicity.
-In general, patients who experience an acute overdose are less likely to experience seizures than patients who have experienced a chronic overdosage, generalized seizures, life-threatening cardiac arrhythmias, and death may occur at serum theophylline concentrations >30 mcg/mL.
-The severity of toxicity after chronic overdosage is more strongly correlated with the patient's age than the pake serum theophylline concentration; patients >60 years are at the greatest risk for severe toxicity and mortality after a chronic overdosage.
-Pre-existing or concurrent disease may also significantly increase the susceptibility of a patient to a particular toxic manifestation, e.g., patients with neurologic disorders have an increased risk of seizures and patients with cardiac disease have an increased risk of cardiac arrhythmias for a given serum theophylline concentration compared to patients without the underlying disease.
-The frequency of various reported manifestations of oral theophylline overdose according to the mode of overdose are lis
+In general, patients who experience an acute overdose are less likely to experience seizures than patients who have experience an acute overdosage, unless the peak serum theophylline concentration is >100 mcg/mL.

+After a chronic overdosage, generalized seizures, life-threatening cardiac arrhythmias, and death may occur at serum theophylline concentrations >30 mcg/mL.
+The severity of toxicity after chronic overdosage is more strongly correlated with the patient's age than the peak serum theophylline concentration; patients >60 years are at the greatest risk for severe toxicity and mortality after a chronic overdosage.
+Pre-existing or concurrent disease may also significantly increase the susceptibility of a patient to a particular toxic manifestation, e.g., patients with neurologic disorders have an increased risk of seizures and patients with cardiac disease have an increased risk of cardiac arrhythmias for a given serum theophylline concentration compared to patients with the underlying disease.

+The frequency of various reported ma